nicholasgriffintn/NGWebsiteNuxt/articles/seperating-my-app-from-the-server-with-nuxt.md

 We will be able to use  these on both the blog page and the single blog page.

-Now we need to create an index file for the page path of our single post, for me that starts by creating a folder within the pages folder called 'single-post',  then within that,  we will create oour route folder, which for this is '_post'.
+Now we need to create an index file for the page path of our single post, for me that starts by creating a folder within the pages folder called 'single-post',  then within that,  we will create our route folder, which for this is '_post'.

 Finally, within the _post folder we will create an index.vue file, within that we'll need the following script, which will set up our data and get us started.